CrayLabs/SmartSim/doc/experiment.rst

 and a maximum of one ``BatchSetting`` object.

 The ``Ensemble`` entity class does not require either ``RunSetting`` or ``BatchSetting`` objects upon initialization but does accept a maximum of one for each.
+INCORRECT

 Orchestrator
 ^^^^^^^^^^^^